albop/tie_archive/session_5/index.md

 ## Why is Bitcoin so valued then?

 - Its decentralized nature makes it independent from individual currencies
   - easy international transactions
 - It is independent from states and banks
   - a dream for libertarians
+  - a way to escape totalitarian states
 - An ounce of technophilia
 - The fact that other investors value it
   - that's pretty much the definition of a bubble
-  - but bitcoin is actually used as underlying assets for other cryptos (with faster and cheaper transaction costs)
+  - but bitcoin is actually used as underlying assets for other cryptos (which have faster and cheaper transaction costs)

 ----